-Here’s a bit of a Zen koan for you: how do you keep still in the Colorado rapids?
+Here’s a bit of a Zen koan: how do you keep still in the Colorado rapids?

 How do you maintain that mental gap in between events – the gap that allows you to respond to those events in a considered way, with compassion and insight, rather than reactively or habitually?
-Thich Nhat Hanh once advised us journalists to meditate.
-The trouble is, journalism thrives on events and stories; the more the better.
-But even today reporters find themselves overwhelmed by their Twitter feeds or social media profiles; the deluge of information is too much for any human being.
-This is one question among many that we don’t have conclusive answers for.
-In the fledgling field of Buddhist-themed or Buddhist-informed journalism – Tricycle was founded in 1990 and Buddhistdoor Global and Lion’s Roar (formerly Shambhala Sun) in 1995 – there have been many musings, but probably not a widely accepted formal theory, about how Buddhist leaders and commentators should approach the discipline of the Fourth Estate.
+Thich Nhat Hanh once advised journalists to meditate.
+We need our gaps because journalism thrives on events and stories, the more the better.
+This is especially so since reporters these days find themselves overwhelmed by their social media profile: the deluge of 24-7 information is far greater than at any point in the history of the press.
+This is one question among many that we still don’t have conclusive answers for.

 Although religious beliefs and practices have been around for as long as human life, the activity of covering them is a very recent activity.
 While the mass printing of religious information by churches in Europe could probably be traced back to the 16th century, post-Luther and Gutenberg, the specific discipline of religion journalism probably kicked off in the mid-19th century and continued to develop into the 1920s, in both China and the US.
 Buddhist-themed or Buddhist-informed journalism is very young if one doesn’t count the Buddhist sutra houses of late Qing or Republican China.